Instructions for Authors

 All sources of funding from entities such as governmental or non-profit organizations, that are relevant to the study, should be acknowledged at the end of main text under the heading “Source of Funding”.
 You must ensure that the full, correct details of your funder(s) and any relevant grant numbers are included.

-All authors must complete Conflict of Interest Disclosure Form and upload the form to the submission system as “COI Form”.
+Corresponding author must complete Conflict of Interest Disclosure Form and upload the form to the submission system as “COI Form”.

 Research Ethics